 A limited number of graduate assistantships are available for interested and qualified students each academic year.

-The application deadline is March 1 of each year.
+The application deadline for AY2015-2016 is March 1, 2015.
 Students will be notified of their award prior to class registration for the upcoming fall semester (usually early May).

 The Graduate Assistantship requires 15 hours of work per week during the fall and spring semesters when classes are in session.
 In return, students receive tuition and fee vouchers for two Continuing Education Graduate Classes (held during the evening, Saturdays, or online) and a $2,500 stipend per semester.
 Graduate assistants will work on specific projects for faculty, administrators or staff from across the campus; awards may be given outside the applicant’s academic discipline.
 The assistantship is designed to last the entire academic year (fall and spring semester) pending a mid-year review by the sponsor.
 There will also be a year-end evaluation.